We test 25 induction cooktops, ranging in price between $648 and $3750, to help you find the best cooktop for your

 - They may be increasingly worth considering as they come down in price – though you’ll need to check all your current cookware is suitable for induction cooking, and buy new cookware if not.
 Induction requires cookware to have a ferrous bottom so the heat can be conducted rapidly.

 - Take a magnet with you when buying cookware, or look for the induction suitable label.
 Copper, glass or Pyrex, and aluminium cookware is generally unsuitable for an induction cooktop.
 Significantly curved cookware such as woks don’t perform as well because don’t have most of their surface flat on the cooktop.
-Specialised induction cooktops do have wok designs built into them, but these are significantly more expensive.
+Some specialised induction cooktops do have wok designs built into them, but these are significantly more expensive.

 - You’ll need to keep an eye on where you put cookware and make sure it covers the cooking zone, as it’s not obvious where this zone is unless it’s marked out.
-All models except the Smeg have obvious markings.
+Most models have obvious markings.
 It’s strongly recommended that you follow the installation instructions as the ventilation of the cooktop has to be taken into account.

 Brands and models tested